MabezDev/blog/content/blog/posts/esp32-rust.md

 About six months ago, I made a [post on reddit](https://www.reddit.com/r/rust/comments/ar2d3r/espressif_have_finally_released_an_llvm_fork_this/) highlighting the launch of Espressif's llvm xtensa fork.
 I quickly got to bootstrapping the compiler and soon it was possible to generate valid xtensa binaries with Rust!
 Shortly after I had to put this on hold as I finished my final year of university, in which I used Rust in my dissertation, an embedded ['smartwatch'](https://github.com/MWatch) (I may write about this in the future if anyone is interested).

-Since then I have seen a few posts utilising my fork to use Rust on the [ESP32](https://www.espressif.com/en/products/hardware/esp32/overview) ([see this great write up](https://dentrassi.de/2019/06/16/rust-on-the-esp-and-how-to-get-started/) by ctron, if you haven't already), most of which are building on top of esp-idf which is written in C. Today I'll be discussing the steps I took to generate valid binaries for the xtensa architecture with `rustc` and then write some `no_std` code to build a blinky program for the ESP32 only using Rust.
+Since then I have seen a few posts utilising my fork to run Rust on the [ESP32](https://www.espressif.com/en/products/hardware/esp32/overview) ([see this great write up](https://dentrassi.de/2019/06/16/rust-on-the-esp-and-how-to-get-started/) by ctron, if you haven't already), most of which are building on top of esp-idf which is written in C. Today I'll be discussing the steps I took to generate valid binaries for the xtensa architecture with `rustc` and then write some `no_std` code to build a blinky program for the ESP32 only using Rust!

 ## Hacking the compiler